skovalenk/mageconf2017/README.md

 ## Troubleshooting

-Sometimes phpstorm can`t create folder with module `MageConf` or `MageConfLayout` and tries to put files in similar directory.
+Sometimes phpstorm can't create folder with module `MageConf` or `MageConfLayout` and tries to put files in similar directory.
 So I proposed in this case to create directories manually